 - Transactions on sale or purchase of goods (works, services) or property rights if the price of the transaction is determined in an international treaty signed by the Republic of Belarus.

 - Alienation of the pledged real estate to the bank.

 - Transactions with securities and financial future instruments that are traded on the organised stock market.

-- Transactions with owners of international payment systems such as VISA, MasterCard, American Express registered in offshore zones.
+- Transactions with owners of international payment systems (e.g. Visa, MasterCard, American Express) registered in offshore zones.

 - Revenue derived from the sale of goods (works, services), as well as expenses for production and sale of goods (works, services), is to be defined for the purposes of the application of transfer pricing rules.

 - Inform the tax authorities, by means of electronic VAT invoices, of the transactions that fall under the transfer pricing control.

 - Submit transfer pricing documentation in the established form.
 This means that Belarusian companies belonging to multinational groups should prepare separate transfer pricing documentation completed in accordance with the Belarusian rules in addition to, e.g., the OECD Master/Local file.

 - Upon the request of the tax authorities, submit the transfer pricing documentation with regard to (i) foreign trade transactions on purchasing/acquisition of goods included into the list of strategic goods determined by the Belarusian government, and (ii) the foreign trade transactions performed by the entities included into the list of largest taxpayers, when the transaction price (price of a number of transactions with one person during the period of a calendar year) exceeds BYN 2 million.

 - Upon the request of the tax authorities, submit the economic justification of the price applied with regard to other transactions falling under the transfer pricing control and not listed as (i) and (ii) above.